Opening a Great Commission Donor Advised Fund

 - Can the income accrued in a Great Commission Donor Advised Fund be deducted as an additional charitable donation?

 - No. Only contributions to Cru Foundation are tax-deductible.
-Growth inside the GCDAF is not eligible for additional deduction.
+Growth inside the GCDAF is not eligible for an additional deduction.

 - Does my tax deduction depend on the type of asset I contribute?